corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 ## Participant CorDapp Configuration

-Configuration is loaded from `cordapps/config/corda-updates-app.conf`.
+Configuration is loaded from `cordapps/config/corda-updates-app.conf` file in the node's folder.

 ```
 # path to the HOCON configuration file (described in the previous sections)